pedrogrca/pedrogrca/README.en.md

 # Hello, world! 👋
 🔗 Esse documento também está disponível em [Português](./README.md).

-I'm a **Software Engineer** passionate about turning ideas into reality through code and creativity.
+I'm a **Full-Stack Developer** passionate about turning ideas into reality through code and creativity.
 Currently, I'm a student of **Systems Analysis and Development at IFRN**.

 I enjoy navigating between programming logic and the visual aspects, always striving to create incredible experiences for users.